Enteee/duckpond.ch/_drafts/reMarkable.md

 Good news!
 It is possible and super easy:

 1. Connect the tablet to your computer via USB.
-2. Get the ip address as well as the root password from the about page.
+2. Get the IP address as well as the root password from the about page.
 3. `ssh`, done!

 ```sh